 LM typically occurs on the face and is large, with mottled areas of different colours.
 These polymorphous areas represent a mixture and collision of melanocytic and pigmented non-melanocytic lesions, with regression playing a part in the appearance.
-The melanocytic areas are often variable in appearance,
+The melanocytic areas are often variable in appearance, are also more acceptable to the patient for healing and cosmesis.

-- If complete excision is not feasible, multiple shave biopsies should be taken to sample each different area/colour. - Histological margins can be difficult to define. - There are promising results for the use of topical Imiquimod as adjuvant therapy when histological clearance has not been achieved.
+- ▶ If complete excision is not feasible, multiple shave biopsies should be taken to sample each different area/colour. - ► Histological margins can be difficult to define. - ► There are promising results for the use of topical Imiguimod as adjuvant therapy when histological clearance has not been achieved.